unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 F7 is checked when a user inserts a new entry and an error message pups up when the field is identical to another one in an existing row.<br>
 F8 is checked when the user tries to save a new entry or a modified row and an error message pops up warning that some of the compulsory fields appear empty.<br>
 F9 is checked when a setup window pops up at the first launch of the application made by the user.<br>
-F10 is checked when during the initial configuration the system allows the user to **set a master password** that will be used at every access.<br>
+F10 is checked when during the initial configuration the system allows the user to set a master password that will be used at every access.<br>
 F11 is checked when the system returns to the user the asked row depending on the field(s) inserted.<br>
 F12 is checked when it is enough for the user to paste a password where needed without writing it manually after password retrieval from the app.<br>
 F13 is checked when the saving of a new/modified entry is successful even though no email has been inserted and the field is allowed to be empty.<br>
+F14 is checked when a graphical window with a field for inserting username and a field for inserting the relative master password is showed.<br>
+F15 is checked when the combination of username and password can be submitted through a button quoting "ENTER" **or by pressing key "enter" on keyboard???**.<br>
+F16 is checked when after login failure an error message box pops up.<br>
+F17 is checked when the system clears up the data initially put in the username and password field, independently from successful or failing process.<br>

 The **NON-FUNCTIONAL REQUIREMENTS** touch:
 | ID  | Requirement |